flhofer/dell_TB16_firmware/README.md

 > [!WARNING]
 > This install may fail at the prompt, but continue flashing and succeed in the background.
 Thus, keep the power to the dock for a minute or two after the command ends.
 >
 > The flashers `attach()` and `reload()` method calls are done after writing, but they're timeout-based and thus often don't work correctly.
 You might need to power-cycle the dock to reload the firmware after writing, but wait: the process isn't terminated immediately after `fwupd` exits.
 If you want more info about the `attach()` mechanism, check the `fwupdmgr` [docs](https://github.com/fwupd/fwupd/blob/main/docs/tutorial.md).

+If it fails due to a timeout, and it most likely will, the second MST is unlikely to be flashed.
+Therefore, to flash also the second MST, disconnect monitors from MST-1 and make sure to attach a monitor to MST-2 and repeat.

 ### Flashing TB16's NVM